 You Have a Diaper Pail in this House?

-That’s what you want guests to say to themselves when they walk into your home.
+That’s what you want guests to say when they walk into your home.

 They look at your baby, take a big sniff, and then decide that somehow you are such an incredible parent that you managed to toilet train your baby at 2 weeks.